West Croydon station: Railway station

-By December 2009 station remodelling and tracklaying were completed for the southern extension of the East London line, of which West Croydon is a terminus.
+By December 2009 station remodelling and tracklaying were completed for the southern extension of the East London line (now the Windrush line), of which West Croydon is a terminus.
 The space occupied by former bay platform 2, out of use since the Wimbledon service was withdrawn in 1997 and replaced by Tramlink in 2000, has been utilised to extend platform 3, the London-bound platform.
 Bay platform 1 has been retained.
 There is no Platform 2.

 In April 2012 a new entrance was constructed in Station Road, allowing direct access to the railway station from the adjacent bus and tram stops.

 Bus station and tram stop

 A short distance from the main entrance is Station Road, where West Croydon bus station and tram stop are located.
 The tram stop is next to, but was for a long time physically separate from, the rail platforms, until the construction of the new entrance.
 All Tramlink routes use West Croydon, which is a single platform stop on the unidirectional loop around central Croydon.
 The bus station is a hub for London Buses, with 24 bus routes terminating or passing through.
 A new bus station opened in 2016.

-London Buses routes 50, 60, 64, 75, 109, 154, 157, 166, 194, 198, 250, 264, 289, 367, 403, 407, 410, 450, 455, 468, and X26 and night routes N68, N109 and N250 serve the railway and bus stations.
+London Buses routes 50, 60, 64, 75, 109, 154, 157, 166, 194, 198, 250, 264, 289, 367, 403, 407, 410, 450 and 468, Superloop routes SL6 and SL7 and night routes N68, N109 and N250 serve the railway and bus stations.